YazoSh/ctf-writeups/protostar/final2/README.md

 ## Protostar final2 writeup

-This is my first writeup so i hope it's not too messy or hard to understand

 [Challenge's page](https://exploit-exercises.lains.space/protostar/final2/)

 This is your standard Doug lea heap implementaion exploit, that could be a bit of a headacha, especially if you're